CyVerse-learning-materials/container_camp_workshop_2018/biocontainer/biocontainers.rst

 1.2 - Create a Dockerfile for Biocontainer

-If you are familiar with Docker (which you are by now!), then instead of requesting a biocontainer, you can create a Dockerfile and then submit for biocontainer
+If you are familiar with Docker (which you are by now!), then instead of requesting a biocontainer, you can create a Dockerfile and then submit the Dockerfile for biocontainer

 - BioContainers dockerfile template